glennsills/OldTymeCron/README.md

 ## Yeah But What About Scheduling Tasks in the Cloud?
 I figure I'll create a Kubernetes cluster that will run under Docker for Windows.
 I'll do this in the Kubernetes branch.
 I'm not sure how far I want to take this yet.
 I can make the cron app a reduntant service to make it more reliable, but that would make it a bit more complicated.
 TBD.
 Anyway, this solution will be in the _kubernetes_ branch.
+### Fun Side Trip
+I decided to try out dotnet-openapi to create the client proxy to the TopNews API. *Add more detail here later*.

 ## Yeah But What About Monitoring?
 I am pretty sure that I am going to be able to handle this with some out of the box logging that sinks to a cloud based log store like Elastic and then build a dashboard.
 My priority here is simplicity and I want to get a free container from hub.docker.com - because I am cheap.
 I'll call this branch _monitoring_.
 It will be based on the _kubernetes_ branch.